linnabrown/run_dbcan/README.md

     2. Changed the format of cgc.out to make it easy to read;
     3. Fix ‘-t all’ will cause the program to generate empty files.
     4. Created the package.
+    5. Updated CAZy db for Diamond and HMMER DB for HMMER.

 - v2.0.11 please use `pip install run-dbcan==2.0.11` for update
     1. Add ec number prediction to hotpep result;